 Finding your balance

 We all know the feeling of being overwhelmed by work and then struggling to find time for ourselves, but how can you have a successful life balance if it’s not first within your own control?
 It may sound like an impossible goal, but there are actually some easy ways that both employers and employees can benefit from self-care in their everyday lives at home and at work.
-We should encourage others to adopt more creative outlets that differ from office tasks (after work hours of course), or perhaps spend more time in the outdoors with family and friends.
+We should encourage others to understand the importance of loving themselves and adopt more creative outlets that differ from office tasks (after work hours of course), or perhaps spend more time in the outdoors with family and friends.
 If you work at home, it might to be best to think about enforcing workplace boundaries that allow you to enjoy the same benefits you had when you were able to physically knock-off and enjoy your private life.